Eng-Elias/test-audio-cloning-and-video-dubbing/README_COQUI_DUBBER.md

 - `--tts_model`: Coqui TTS model to use (default: tts_models/en/ljspeech/tacotron2-DDC)
 - `--speaker`: Speaker ID for multi-speaker TTS models
 - `--language`: Language ID for multi-language TTS models
+- `--target_language`: Target language code for translation (default: en)
+- `--clone_voice`: Clone the voice from the input video to the output language using YourTTS
+- `--voice_sample_duration`: Duration in seconds of the voice sample to extract for cloning (default: 10.0)
 - `--cpu`: Force CPU usage for TTS (default: use GPU if available)

 ### Audio Mixing Options